JBro-Birds/stock-analysis/README.md

 ## Summary

 ### Advantages and disadvantages of refactoring code in general
+The advantages of refactoring code in general is that it helps make a program run faster, adds efficencies in storage and helps with potential debugging.
+The disadvantages could be when much time is spent on refactoring for little gain in speed or efficiences or the refactoring code contains bugs.

 ### Advantages and disadvantages of the original and refactored VBA script